AdvAnTheMorph/cAML/README.md

 - `-w` or `--weight_column` `column_name` specifies a column for weights
 - `-th` or `--threshold` `value` will drop any instances with a weight below that threshold
 - `-d` or `--drop_duplicates`
     - any instance with the same features and the same class within the lexicon will be dropped
 - `--ignore_columns` to specify a list of columns to ignore (using their names)
 - `-L` or `--linear` to use linear instead of quadratic calculation of pointer values
-- `-K` or `--keep_test` to keep test exemplars in the training set
+- `-k` or `--keep_test` to keep test exemplars in the training set
     - if True, the instance to be predicted will not be removed from the lexicon (if used as test set) before prediction
     - if False (default), full matches (instances with the same features, but not necessarily the same class) are ignored
-- `-I` or `--ignore_unknowns`
+- `-i` or `--ignore_unknowns`
     - any attribute that includes unknown values will be ignored for all instances
 - `-D` `--debug` to run the classifier in debug mode (generates more outputs)
-- `-M` or `--missing_data` `<option>` where `<option>` is one out of {`match`, `mismatch`, `variable`} to determine the treatment of missing data
+- `-m` or `--missing_data` `<option>` where `<option>` is one out of {`match`, `mismatch`, `variable`} to determine the treatment of missing data
     - match: missing values match anything
     - mismatch: missing values don't match anything
     - variable: missing values are treated like a variable, thus only matching other missing values